Author: Ameeba

 User Interaction: None

-Impact: Memory corruption, potential system compromise, or data leakage
+Impact: Elevation of Privilege leading to potential system compromise or data leakage

 Affected Products